mplanchard/2d_arrays/README.md

 array.
 The Rust solution is able to use a mix of generators and vectors, and is also quite fast.
 Once the hash map is generated, the keys must be sorted.
-The speed of that will depend on the sorting algorithm used by the language, but in any case, the maximum number of x-intercepts is _n_, where _n_ is the length of the subarray of a 2D array containing only one array.
-If we assume the worst case, the sorting of the array keys brings us to _O(n log n)_, but the average case will be much better than this, because the number of x-intercepts decreases proportionally relative to the total number of elements the longer the outer array is.
+The speed of that will depend on the sorting algorithm used by the language, but in any case, the maximum number of y-intercepts is _n_, where _n_ is the length of the subarray of a 2D array containing only one array, or any number of sub-arrays whose lengths are all 1.
+If we assume this worst case, and the language does not maintain insertion order in hash maps, the sorting of the array keys brings us to _O(n log n)_, but the average case will be much better than this, because the number of y-intercepts decreases non-linearly relative to the total number of elements the longer the outer array is.

 Space complexity is also highly language-dependent.
 All languages require the construction of a Point for each element of the array, which will